d1splayname/Biocode-Medhack-Project/README.md

 Helping inform people about the impacts of pollution and the air quality of their current surroundings.

 ### Created by:
-Joshua Chen, Yashas Gentela, Benjamin Gunasekaran, Jonathan Gunasekaran.
+BioCode+ (Team C): Joshua Chen, Yashas Gentela, Benjamin Gunasekaran, Jonathan Gunasekaran.